 Since your food choices have a direct impact on vitamin and mineral consumption, we recommend you follow the 80/20 rule – opting for nutrient-dense foods 80% of the time.
 In a later segment, we address RDAs and upper intake levels to help you identify any deficiencies and to assist you in developing a plan to address those issues.

-Essential Vitamins and Minerals for Athletes
+Essential Vitamins for Athletes

 It’s equally important to understand the significance of how each micronutrient affects the body, particularly during exercise, as the appropriate daily allowance.
 In addition to reviewing the most important vitamins and minerals for the athlete, we provide a handy reference below.